Article V Committees - Board of Trustees Bylaws

 G. Ad Hoc Committee: Nominating Committee

-1. In June of each calendar year, the Board Chair shall appoint and charge a Nominating Committee with presenting a slate of candidates to the Board for the subsequent fiscal year.
+- In June of each calendar year, the Board Chair shall appoint and charge a Nominating Committee with presenting a slate of candidates to the Board to serve as officers of the Board for the subsequent fiscal year.
 The committee shall consist of three voting members.
 Persons seeking office shall be prohibited from serving on the Nominating Committee, and no member may nominate themselves for a position.

-2. Following their appointment, the Nominating Committee shall solicit from among Board members names for a potential Chairman, Vice Chairman, and Secretary to the Board.
+- Following its appointment, the Nominating Committee shall solicit from among Board members names for a potential Chair, Vice-Chair, and Secretary to the Board.

-3. Annually in July, the Nominating Committee will present a slate of officers for the Board’s deliberation, acceptance or amendment, and approval at a regularly scheduled or called meeting.
+- Annually in July, the Nominating Committee will present a slate of officers for the Board’s deliberation, acceptance, or amendment, and approval at a regularly scheduled or called meeting.